ericbridgett/ELK-Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually.
-_What is the main advantage of automating configuration with Ansible?_
+What is the main advantage of automating configuration with Ansible?
 - The main advantage of automating configuration with Ansible is how easily it can be recreated and used for future configuration.
 It also helps represent Infrastructure as Code (IAC) very well.